HoltzTomas/claiss/MODAL_SETUP.md

 ## Overview

-The Modal integration allows Classia to compile Manim animations in serverless containers, solving the production deployment problem where Manim, LaTeX, and other dependencies are not available.
+The Modal integration allows Claiss to compile Manim animations in serverless containers, solving the production deployment problem where Manim, LaTeX, and other dependencies are not available.

 ## Benefits